ommehta4920/AI_Master_Chef-Gusto/README.md

 **Gusto** is an AI-powered recipe assistant built using **Django**, **LangChain**, and **Google Generative AI (Gemini 2.5 Flash)**.
 This project provides a simple, intuitive web interface where users can request a food dish recipe, and Gusto generates a complete, step-by-step cooking guide.

-> Developed during a learning journey into LLMs, LangChain, and Django.

 ---

 ## 🔥 Features